tomas-fryza/avr-course/Docs/HOWTO_windows.md

 5. Download and install [PuTTy](https://www.putty.org/) client for serial communication between Arduino Uno board and your computer.

-6. Optionally, download and install [Saleae logic](https://www.saleae.com/downloads/) for analyzing digital and analog signals.

-7. Download the latest toolchain AVR 8-bit Toolchain v3.62 - Windows from Microchip [webpage](https://www.microchip.com/mplab/avr-support/avr-and-arm-toolchains-c-compilers), from this [repository](avr8-gnu-toolchain-3.6.2.1778-win32.any.x86.zip), or from Microchip's [archive](https://www.microchip.com/en-us/development-tools-tools-and-software/avr-and-sam-downloads-archive) and extract all files to `C:\Appz\Avr\avr8-gnu-toolchain-win32_x86`.
+6. Download the latest toolchain AVR 8-bit Toolchain v3.62 - Windows from Microchip [webpage](https://www.microchip.com/mplab/avr-support/avr-and-arm-toolchains-c-compilers), from this [repository](avr8-gnu-toolchain-3.6.2.1778-win32.any.x86.zip), or from Microchip's [archive](https://www.microchip.com/en-us/development-tools-tools-and-software/avr-and-sam-downloads-archive) and extract all files to `C:\Appz\Avr\avr8-gnu-toolchain-win32_x86`.

-8. Download and extract `Examples` folder from this [repository](https://github.com/tomas-fryza/Digital-electronics-2/archive/master.zip) to local computer.
+7. Download and extract `Examples` folder from this [repository](https://github.com/tomas-fryza/Digital-electronics-2/archive/master.zip) to local computer.

-9. Start Visual Studio Code source code editor, open template folder, in `Examples/Makefile.in` file enable and/or modify Windows parameters according to your local settings:
+8. Start Visual Studio Code source code editor, open template folder, in `Examples/Makefile.in` file enable and/or modify Windows parameters according to your local settings:

     ```Makefile
     ## Linux